Lace Knitting Stitches: Easy Lace and Eyelet Patterns

 Understanding Lace Knitting Patterns

 It's essential to understand the different types of patterns that are used in lace knitting.
-Lace patterns often involve a combination of yarn overs, knit stitches, and purl stitches, which create the intricate lace design.
+Lace patterns often involve a combination of yarn overs, knit and purl stitches, which create the intricate lace design.

 Increases and decreases are used to keep the stitch count the same from row to row and still create the little delicate holes that make up the lace fabrics we are creating.
+For a review of increasing stitches in knitting or making decrease stitches, these two resources might help.

 When reading a lace knitting pattern, paying close attention to the stitch count and pattern repeats is essential.
 Ensure you understand how the design works before you begin, and take your time to ensure that you follow the pattern correctly.